Skip to main content

 /model

-Switch models.
-Opus for design work that requires taste, Sonnet for quick edits, Haiku for speed.
+Switch models mid-session.
+Opus for taste-heavy design work, Sonnet for quick edits, Haiku for speed.

 /mcp